DHTMLX/docs-kanban/docs/api/config/js_kanban_rows_config.md

 ### Description

 @short: Optional.
-An array of objects containing the rows data
+An array of objects containing the rows (swimlanes) data

 ### Usage